pi-dissertacoes/pi-dissertacoes.github.io/docs/The Backend Implementation/5-docker_kubernetes.md

     ![architecture diagram](../../static/img/docker.png)
 </p>

- For the docarization of our application, the following containers were defined:
+ For the dockerization of our application, the following containers were defined:
   - Application (frontend)
   - Api Instance (multiple can be created at once)
   - Load Balancer